madrury/madrury.github.io/_posts/2026-03-01-life-without-lebesgue.markdown

 ## The Integral To The Right

 The rightmost integral is most easily dispatched.
-Recall that our suspicion is that, since $I_n(x)$ dies out so quickly as $x \rightarrow \infty$, this tail should contribute negligably to the final integral value.
+Recall that our suspicion is that, since $I_n(x)$ dies out so quickly as $x \rightarrow \infty$, this tail should contribute negligibly to the final integral value.
 So we seek an upper bound.

 We're working in the range $x > A$, and here we have no control over the convergence of $s_n(x)$, but we do have the wedge bounding lemma $\| s_n(x) \| \leq x$ that applies everywhere.
 Let's see what this can do for bounding $I_n(x)$:

 $$ \left| I_n(x) \right| = \frac{x^{n}}{0.1 + x^{n+3}} \left| s_n(x) \right| \leq \frac{x^{n + 1}}{0.1 + x^{n+3}} \leq \frac{x^{n+1}}{x^{n+3}} = \frac{1}{x^2} $$

-Where the first inequality uses the wedge bounding lemma, and the second follows from ignoring the $0.1$ summand in the demoninator.
+Where the first inequality uses the wedge bounding lemma, and the second follows from ignoring the $0.1$ summand in the denominator.

 ![Wedge Bound]({{ site.url }}/img/lwl-integrand-sequence-right.png){: .center-img}